WhatDanDoes/silid/docs/api-endpoints/README.md

 ### Phone Number

-The Identity client-side app enforces phone number format.
+The Identity client-side app enforces phone number formatting.
 Numbers submitted via the Identity API have no such validation.
 It is up the API consumer to ensure that phone number strings are submitted in a _recognized_ format.

 Execute the following to update an agent's phone number: